 Parents are encouraged to drop children off at the door for even traffic flow.
 If it is necessary to enter the building, please follow the regular flow of drop-off traffic and park facing east as close to the school as possible, east of the main doors on the north side of the building.
 Please do not cut across the parking lot, as this creates a dangerous situation for exiting cars.
 This will help keep the parking lot clear of other parents and protect students.

-When the school principal is out of the building and an administrative decision is necessary, the assistant principal, Mrs. Amy Wilson, should be consulted.
+When the school principal is out of the building and an administrative decision is necessary, the assistant principal, Mr. Rick Rush, should be consulted.
 If the assistant principal is also unavailable, the pastor, Father Wilmoth, may also be contacted for a decision.

-Students in kindergarten through eighth grade are eligible for quarterly perfect attendance awards.
+Students in pre-kindergarten through eighth grade are eligible for quarterly perfect attendance recognition.
 Students in 5th through 8th grade are eligible for quarterly honor roll awards.